Discovering...

 Meknes region

-A day-long circuit visiting two to three olive cooperatives in the Meknes-Fes region.
-See both traditional stone-mill and modern cold-press production.
-Cooperatives explain their process, let you taste different grades, and sell direct at fair fixed prices.
-Best during harvest season.
+Visit two to three cooperatives in one day.
+See stone-mill and cold-press production, taste different grades, and buy direct.
+Best during harvest (Nov-Jan).

 High Atlas foothills